hafinisteam/99tech-coding-challenge/problem-3-refactor-code/original_code_commented.md

 // From React 18, don't need to use React.FC anymore const WalletPage: React.FC<Props> = (props: Props) => {
-// Can use destructing assignment in above parameters const { children, ...rest } = props;
+// Can use destructing assignment in above parameters
+// Avoid using rest and spread since rest can contain many property const { children, ...rest } = props;
   const balances = useWalletBalances();
   const prices = usePrices();